blyxxyz/os_display/README.md

 - Unicode may be quoted but only control characters are escaped.
 The printed text can still look weird, and a few (buggy) terminals drop certain characters.
 - This library should **not** be used to interpolate text into shell scripts.
 It's designed for readability, not absolute safety.
 Consider using the [`shell-escape`](https://crates.io/crates/shell-escape) crate instead (or ideally, passing in the values in some other way).
 - The output is not compatible with every single shell.
-- [PowerShell treats quotes differently in arguments to external commands](https://stackoverflow.com/questions/6714165).
-This library defaults to quoting for internal commandlets, which may not be what you want.
-The `Quoted::external()` method toggles this.
+- [Old versions of PowerShell treat quotes differently in arguments to external commands](https://stackoverflow.com/questions/6714165).
+This library defaults to the modern behavior.
+The `Quoted::external()` method toggles legacy quoting.
 - I'm not a Unicode expert.
 The first release of this crate had multiple oversights and there may be more.

 ## Invalid unicode